Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Convergence analysis

 \subsection{One projection is quasioptimal}

 In this section we assume that the projection onto $B$ is optimal.
 The projection onto $A$ is allowed to be quasioptimal, and we specify that $A$ is super-regular.
-It is only natural to couple the quasioptimality of the projection with the super-regularity of the set, given the appealing properties that they possess when considered together (see Lemma~\ref{lemma:basp_superregular} and Corollary~\ref{corollary:qmp_close_to_omp}).

-The following lemma adapts a sub-result of \cite[Theorem~5.2]{lewis2009local} to the case of quasioptimal projections.
-It will allow us to estimate the step $\norm{a_{n+1} - b_{n+1}}$ in terms of its predecessor $\norm{b_{n+1} - a_n}$ in the proof of the convergence Theorem~\ref{theorem:1qoptimal_convergence}.
+The following lemma adapts a sub-result of \cite[Thm.~5.2]{lewis2009local} to the case of quasioptimal projections.
+It will allow us to estimate the step $\norm{a_{n+1} - b_{n+1}}$ in terms of its predecessor $\norm{b_{n+1} - a_n}$ in the proof of Theorem~\ref{theorem:1qoptimal_convergence}.
 In Corollary~\ref{corollary:1qoptimal_convergence_2sr}, we obtain a faster convergence rate when $B$ is super-regular too.
 We illustrate the settings of Lemma~\ref{lemma:1step_1qoptimal} in Fig~\ref{fig:1qomp}.